patriciogonzalezvivo/thebookofshaders/12/README.md

 - How can you animate the rest of the points?
 - After reading [the chapter about shapes](../07/), imagine interesting ways to use this distance field?
 - What if you want to add more points to this distance field?
-What if we want to dynamically add/substract points?
+What if we want to dynamically add/subtract points?

 ### Tiling and iterating

 You probably notice that ```for``` loops and *arrays* are not so friendly in GLSL.
 Loops don't accept dynamic limits on their condition.
 Also iterating through a lot of instances reduce the performance of your shader significantly.
 So...
-We need to find another stratergy.
+We need to find another strategy.

 ![](cell-01.png)

-One way to aproach this problem is to divide the space in tiles.
+One way to approach this problem is to divide the space in tiles.
 Not every pixel need to check every single points, right?
 They just need to check the points that are close to them.
 That's the main idea of [Steven Worley's paper](http://www.rhythmiccanvas.com/research/papers/worley.pdf).
 We already subdivide the space into cells in the chapters about: [patterns](../09/), [random](../10/) and [noise](../11/).
 Hopefully by now you are familiarize with this technique.

 ```glsl
     // Scale